Potato 2.1: Instance Display, Visual AI, and Span Linking

 target_field: "summary"

-labels: [PERSON, ORGANIZATION, LOCATION]Output annotations are keyed by field name, making it clear which text field each span belongs to.
+labels: [PERSON, ORGANIZATION, LOCATION]Output annotations are keyed by field name, so it is clear which text field each span came from.

-The new span_link annotation type enables relation extraction by creating typed relationships between annotated spans.
-This unlocks tasks like knowledge graph construction, coreference resolution, and discourse analysis.
+The new span_link annotation type handles relation extraction: you create typed relationships between spans you have already annotated.
+That covers tasks like knowledge graph construction, coreference resolution, and discourse analysis.

 annotation_schemes: